amitjoshi9627/Versa/examples/README.md

 ### Chatbot Types:
 The exact names of chatbot types are:
-1. Docbot
-2. Therapist
+1. Therapist
-3. Expert
+2. Expert
-4. Comedian
+3. Comedian
-5. Child
+4. Child
-6. Default
+5. Default

 These can be imported from `chatbot.constants`

 ### Considerations

  - When using `Doc Bot` pasing `file_path` is mandatory.
- - Do not pass `file_path` with other `chatbot_type`.

 ### Response Format